 8. Increase virtual memory or pagefile

 Increasing the size of your virtual memory is another easy fix to stop micro stuttering.
-In a nutshell, virtual memory uses your HDD or SSD to expand the storage cache your CPU can access.
+Virtual memory uses your HDD or SSD to expand the storage cache your CPU can access.
 As a result, your permanent storage acts like RAM.

 Of course, this fix works especially well if you don’t have enough RAM, but I noticed a huge difference even on my 16 GB system.